90 Facebook Post Prompts

 Pain Management in Surgery: How we use "multi-modal" pain relief to ensure a comfortable recovery.

-Laser Surgery Benefits: Discussing how laser tech can reduce bleeding and swelling during procedures.
+Laser Surgery Benefits: Discussing how laser tech can reduce bleeding and swelling during procedures. (use a different breed, including mutts)

-Internal Medicine: Managing complex, long-term conditions like Addison’s or Kidney Disease.
+Internal Medicine: Managing complex, long-term conditions like Addison’s or kidney disease.

 Dermatology: Solving the "itch-scratch cycle" with specialized skin protocols.